dmd-program/dmd-100/projects/develop-brainstorm.md

 ## Steps to completion

 1. Ensure that you have read the Roles and Rules.
+2. Before the group video call, write your HMW question on a piece of sticky paper or index card and affix it to the poster board.
-2. Decide on the order you will all go.
+3. Decide on the order you will all go.
-3. Designated recorder: Set a timer for 15 minutes.
+4. Designated recorder: Set a timer for 15 minutes.
-4. The designated recorder will read the HMW question to the group.
+5. The designated recorder will read the HMW question to the group.
-5. The group will spend up to 15 minutes generating ideas based.
+6. The group will spend up to 15 minutes generating ideas for the HMW question.
+   1. The designated recorder will write down the ideas onto sticky notes and put them on the poster-board.
+   2. After 15 minutes, briefly discuss which ideas you like.
+7. When all group members have taken their turn, you are finished the brainstorming session.
+8. Take a picture of your poster-board of ideas and upload to the Studio.
+9. Fill out the de-brief report.